1adamcode/odin-recipes/README.md

 # odin-recipes
-This is my recipe file.
+This is a simple recipe html webpage.